- ST&CI provides employment and life, social and literacy skills and community activities for adults with an intellectual/developmental disability.

 - Clients may attend full time or may participate on a part-time schedule that reflects their other commitments.

-We support individual employment in the community through the ST&CI service and also provide work opportunities through YKACL Business Services.
+We support individual employment in the community through the ST&CI service and also provide work opportunities through the Inclusion NWT Business Services Team.

 Business Services Team